VeronikaDamyanova/React-noveauriche/README.md

 - This post private area consists of Edit and Delete buttons.
 - Clicking on Edit button will redirect the user to a form.
 Currently all the info about the post is shown as a placeholder in the input fields.
 - In order to edit their posts, users currently need to fill all the input fields and then submit in order to edit.
+- Users have access to My Posts page where they can view all the posts/articles they have created.

 ## Future Modifications/Fixes
 This is a list of the things I would like to add/fix to the project in the future.